temporalio/temporal-learning/docs/tutorials/typescript/nextjs/index.md

 [start:worker] Purchased 1!
 ```

+Remember, because the API endpoint uses `workflow.start`, it's not blocking on the Workflow Execution itself, so you see an almost immediate response from the API.

-Now that you know the API works, you can build the user interface.
+Now that you know the API can start Temporal Workflows, you can build the user interface.

 ## Build the front-end interface

-You can call your Next.js API with `curl`, but that's not the idea user interface.
+You can call your Next.js API with `curl`, but that's not the user experience you want to present to shoppers.
 You'll use React components with Next.js to make a request to the API you just created to create the one-click buy experience.

-To call the API Route from the Next.js frontend, you'll use the `fetch` API to make a request to the `/api/startbuy` method using a similar payload when you click a button.
+To call the API Route from the Next.js frontend, you'll use the `fetch` API to make a request to the `/api/startbuy` route when you click a button.

 Build out the front-end user interface.
 Open `app/page.tsx` and remove the contents of the file that the project generator created.
 Then at the top, add the following code to add directives and import the necessary libraries: